Apricot salmon baked until sticky and glossy is the most delicious, easiest dinner recipe served with broccoli and is perfect for meal prep.

 How to make sticky apricot baked salmon

-Pre-heat the oven and make the glaze.
+- Make the glaze.
 Combine the apricot jam/preserves, soy sauce, lemon juice, garlic and water in a small saucepan and bring up to a simmer.
-Cook the glaze until it coats the back of a spoon.
+Cook the glaze until it reducesand coats the back of a spoon.
 If you want a stickier glaze on your salmon, cook the glaze a little longer until it is slightly thicker.

 How long to bake salmon